dseif/slide-drive/README.md

 ### Install and Run MongoDB

 Some basic functionality doesn't require [MongoDB][mongodb], but it is required to save or share pages.
-You're on your own for installing this.
+You're on your own for this.

-    $ screen -d -m mongod

 ### Start the Butter/Cornfield server